anowacki/GeographicLib.jl/README.md

 ## Testing

 To perform some of its tests, the package relies on the Python port of GeographicLib.
-Hence if you do `pkg> test`, PyCall will attempt to import or install `geographiclib`.
+Hence if you do `pkg> test`, PyCall will attempt to import `geographiclib` and install it if possible.

 You may also run `julia script/test_GeodTest.jl` which compares the output of this package and the routines in `libproj` to a set of test results computed with high precision.
+For this purpose, you need to have (Proj installed)[https://proj.org/install.html] and will need to edit the script to point to the location of the `libproj` library.

+Neither of these tests are necessary to use GeographicLib.jl normally.

 ## References